SeveralClouds/clickstream-personalization-engine/README.md

 ### Scenario for using the solution
 #### Prerequisites
 - USER_ID
     - Google analytics sets a number of cookies used to collect data.
 This solution uses the `_ga` cookie for `USER_ID`.
-The `_ga` cookie is used to identify unique users.
+The `_ga` cookie is used to identify unique users and lasts for 2 years.
 - ITEM_ID
     - This scenario uses the URL of the item as `ITEM_ID`